Baldwin House Community Collective

 Continue applying for grants for affordable housing, housing preservation, and Black-led organizations.Ongoing

-Secure financing to purchase the building.In progress!
+Secure financing to purchase the building.Done!

-Fundraise additional funds to support construction costsSummer 2023
+Fundraise additional funds to support construction costsDone!

 Continue to organize future co-op membersOngoing